-1. The Division served the Respondent with an OTSC by USPS Priority Mail on January 17, 2025, addressed to the Respondent's last known home address.
-Attachments 1 and 2.
-The record indicates that the OTSC was delivered on January 21, 2025.
+- 1. The Division served the Respondent with an OTSC by USPS Priority Mail on January 8, 2025, addressed to the Respondent's last known home address.
+Attachment 1; see Att.
+3 n.1.
+The record indicates that the OTSC was delivered on January 16, 2025.
 Att.
-2.

-2. The OTSC contained the allegations against the Respondent and notification of the obligation to file an answer or otherwise respond to the allegations within 21 days.
+2. - 2.
+The OTSC contained the allegations against the Respondent and notification of the obligation to file an answer or otherwise respond to the allegations within twenty-one days.

 Att.
 1. The OTSC stated that, if a responsive and timely answer was not filed, the Commission may act.
 Att.
-1. In particular, the Respondent was notified that if an answer to the allegations in the OTSC is not filed, the Commission may enter a Final Decision and Order that assumes the truth of the allegations in the OTSC and that the Commission may take action against the

-Respondent's certification, including granting, in full, the action contemplated in the OTSC.
+1. In particular, the Respondent was notified that if an answer to the allegations in the OTSC is not filed, the Commission may enter a Final Decision and Order that assumes the truth of the allegations in the OTSC and that the Commission may take action against the Respondent's certification, including granting, in full, the action contemplated in the OTSC.

 Att.
 1.

-3. The Motion was mailed by the Division to the Respondent by USPS Priority Mail on February 24, 2025, to the same last known address.
+- 3. The Motion was mailed by the Division to the Respondent by USPS Priority Mail on February 20, 2025, to the same last known address.
 Atts.
-3 and 4.
-I take administrative notice that the OTSC was attached as an exhibit to the Motion.

-4. By operation of law, the Commission may presume that the Respondent received both the OTSC and the Motion, as discussed below.
+3 n.1 and 4.
+I take administrative notice that the OTSC was attached as an exhibit to the Motion. - 4.
+By operation of law, the Commission may presume that the Respondent received both the OTSC and the Motion, as discussed below.
 The Respondent failed to respond to either the OTSC or the Motion.